Providing Divorce Mediation Services Throughout California

 1. Property Rights

+However, in case of unmarried partners community property will not be divided.
 Their property rights and benefits differ from those of legally married couples.
 Rather, you and your partner have to establish your property rights, such as joint ownership of a home or assets.

 2. Parental Rights